-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - The Ghost Dance was a special dance that was danced to help the Plains Native Americans live peacefully and joyously.

 - The two railroad lines met at Promontory Point, in Utah.

 What was the transcontinental railroad?
 What two railroad companies joined together? → The transcontinental railroad was the railroad that went across the entire continent.